loteoo/hyperstatic-demo/src/pages/DocsPage/content.md

 These view functions will receive the full state of the hyperapp app as the argument.

-Pages can also have export an [init](#init) hyperapp action to prepare the state and load data.
+Pages can also export an [init](#init-action) hyperapp action to prepare the state and load data.

 #### init action